TESL 402: Principles of Linguistics for Teachers, 3 cr.

 TESL 420: Structure of Modern English, 3 cr.

 Description and analysis of the major grammatical structures of spoken and written English in light of traditional, descriptivist, and transformational theories.
-Prereq.: graduate standing and TESL 402.
+Prerequisite: graduate standing and TESL 402.

 TESL 430: Structure of Language, 3 cr.

 Phonological and grammatical structure of a selected language and its genetic relations to others of its family.
 Topics may include Farsi, Arabic, Rotuman, Kirundi and Thai.
 Consult the Schedule of Classes for specific languages.
-Prereq.: graduate standing, TESL 402, and TESL 426.
+Prerequisite: graduate standing, TESL 402.

 TESL 440: Language and Literacy, 3 cr.